 I’ve finally learned to throw in a red question mark

-read red, and keep writing.
+or type my question in read red, and keep writing.
 This was a hard

 lesson for me to learn.
 I hope you have learned that or will learn it faster